1-pablo-rodriguez/analyseWriter/README.md

 Look this video (French) : https://artoistv.univ-artois.fr/video/3064-presentation-analysewriter/

-AnalyzeWriter, what is it?
+## AnalyseWriter, what is it?

-analyzeWriter is a free application released under the GNU GPL3 license.
+analyseWriter is a free application released under the GNU GPL3 license.
 It is a console application.
 This application allows you to analyze and evaluate word processing files in ODF 1.2 format. (native format of LibreOffice and OpenOffice Writer).

 analyzeWriter allows: